FDA approves Vertex cystic fibrosis drug, shares jump

 Cystic fibrosis affects about 30,000 people in the United States.
 Kalydeco, which is a pill taken twice daily, targets a defective protein that is the cause of cystic fibrosis in only about 4 percent of patients.

-is currently testing two other experimental drugs separately with Kalydeco in hopes of eventually reaching some 90 percent of CF patients with one of those combinations.
-Data from those trials is expected later this year.

-"This is a breakthrough therapy for the cystic fibrosis community because current therapies only treat the symptoms of this genetic disease," said Dr. Janet Woodcock, head of the FDA's drugs division, referring to Kalydeco.
+"This is a breakthrough therapy for the cystic fibrosis community because current therapies only treat the symptoms of this genetic disease," said Dr. Janet Woodcock, head of the FDA's drugs division.

 BLOCKBUSTER POTENTIAL